Hacking PowerPoint for Fun & Profit

 notes.
 It's a fun little hack I pieced together to extract metadata from

-a proprietary extension deep within a pptx
+a proprietary extension deep within a pptx file.

 The department actually framed the project as unskilled work, and I applied with the suspicion that I could automate alot of the role.